samuelpath/cohere-preset-tests/README.md

 > I am at peace, with the weight of the world removed from my shoulders, and with a clear mind, untroubled by the trivialities of life, I feel an untroubled joy, and an untroubled hope, for my future.

-And here are the 3 results I got:
+And here are the 3 results I got (We are not expecting exactly similar results, but at least some similarity):

 > 1. "Though the protagonist had a tendency to embellish his sentences, the rephrased versions still maintained the original meaning.
 The habit of the Victorian novelist didn't change the essence of the sentences but added more detail and flourish.
 When the protagonist wrote, "
 > 2. "Though the man had a way with words, I found it difficult to communicate with him knowing he'd edit everything I said."